 Let’s now look at engine misfires

-A worn out spark plug will result in a weak spark or even no spark at all, resulting in that cylinder to not detonate.
+A worn-out spark plug will result in a weak spark or even no spark at all, resulting in that cylinder not detonating.
 The lack of detonation on any cylinder will result in the engine vibrating uncontrollably.
 You will hear an obvious audible difference in the engine idle.

-Excessive vibrations will be felt throughout the body, steering and seats.
-A small component such as a spark plug can result in the engine to vibrate as the cylinders misfire during idling and at running speeds.
+Excessive vibrations will be felt throughout the body, steering, and seats.
+A small component such as a spark plug can result in the engine vibrating as the cylinders misfire during idling and at running speeds.

-Misfiring is closely related to spark plugs but can be the result in lack of fuel or low fuel pressure as well.
-An engine misfire will detract from the driving experience by causing jerking, spluttering and vibration inside the cabin.
+Misfiring is closely related to spark plugs but can be the result of a lack of fuel or low fuel pressure as well.
+An engine misfire will detract from the driving experience by causing jerking, spluttering, and vibration inside the cabin.
 A misfire from the engine should kick out a code and throw up the CHECK ENGINE light on your instrument panel.
 Make sure you invest in a good OBDII scanner to troubleshoot these codes.

 The Engine mounts, much similar to transmission mounts are designed to secure your vehicle’s engine and transmission to the sub-frame and absorb all vibration and shock caused by the detonation process and cylinder vibration happening inside the engine.
 They are designed to ensure the driver is unable to feel any rotational movement of the motor.

-There is no minimum lifespan of a rubber mount and cab go bad as it drives of the floor.
+There is no minimum lifespan of a rubber mount and the cab goes bad as it drives off the floor.

 Factors that can destroy a rubber mount include: